Hinge/kotlin-guides/style.md

 The contents of a file should be focused on a single theme.
 Examples of this would be a single public type or a set of extension functions performing the same operation on multiple receiver types.
 Unrelated declarations should be separated into their own files and public declarations within a single file should be minimized.

-No explicit restriction is placed on the number nor order of the contents of a file.
+No explicit restriction is placed on the number nor order of the contents of a file, but we generally prefer to have one top level class or object per file.

 Source files are usually read from top-to-bottom meaning that the order, in general, should reflect that the declarations higher up will inform understanding of those farther down.
 Different files may choose to order their contents differently.
 Similarly, one file may contain 100 properties, another 10 functions, and yet another a single class.